ascillitoe/minimal-mistakes/_posts/2020-10-04-Exploring-the-design-of-a-temperature-probe-with-dimension-reduction.md

 ## Other Examples

-For other examples of how the [dimension reduction module](https://www.effective-quadratures.org/docs/_documentation/subspaces.html) in Effective Quadratures can be used, check out:
+For other examples of how the [dimension reduction module](https://www.effective-quadratures.org/docs/_documentation/subspaces.html) in *equadratures* can be used, check out:

 * Nicholas Wong's great [blog post](https://discourse.effective-quadratures.org/t/embedded-ridge-approximations/73), where he examines the use of dimension reduction for flowfield approximations.
 * Pranay Seshadri's [paper](https://asmedigitalcollection.asme.org/turbomachinery/article-abstract/140/4/041003/378904/Turbomachinery-Active-Subspace-Performance-Maps?redirectedFrom=fulltext), introducing dimension reducing turbomachinery performance maps.